AiswaryaTNair/eyeROV_test/README.md

 ## Task 1: Check points contains a circular region in image.
 ### libraries used

- Numpy
+ * Numpy

- cv2-opencv python
+ * cv2-opencv python

- sys-To communicate with interpreter.For eg: taking argument list as input using sys module
+ * sys-To communicate with interpreter.For eg: taking argument list as input using sys module.

- matplotlib.patches-to draw a circle and check coordinates are inside or outside the circle.
+ * matplotlib.patches-to draw a circle and check coordinates are inside or outside the circle.

 ### Problem statement